HPInc/ml-git/docs/api/api_scripts/README.md

 ### **Summary of existing notebooks:**

 - [basic_flow](https://github.com/HPInc/ml-git/blob/main/docs/api/api_scripts/basic_flow.ipynb) - This notebook describes a basic execution flow of ml-git with its api.
 There, you will learn how to initialize an ML-Git project, how to perform all the necessary configuration steps and how to version a dataset.<br/>
-- [clone_repository](https://github.com/HPInc/ml-git/blob/main/docs/api/api_scripts/clone_repository.ipynb) - This notebook describes how clone a ML-Git repository.
+- [clone_repository](https://github.com/HPInc/ml-git/blob/main/docs/api/api_scripts/clone_repository.ipynb) - This notebook describes how to clone an ML-Git repository.
 - [mnist_random_forest_api](https://github.com/HPInc/ml-git/blob/main/docs/api/api_scripts/mnist_notebook/mnist_random_forest_api.ipynb) - This notebook describes a basic flow with ml-git with api.
 In it, we will show how to obtain a dataset already versioned by ml-git, how to perform a versioning process of a model and new data generated, using MNIST dataset.
 - [mnist_random_forest_cli](https://github.com/HPInc/ml-git/blob/main/docs/api/api_scripts/mnist_notebook/mnist_random_forest_cli.ipynb) - This notebook describes a basic flow with ml-git.
 In it, we will show how to obtain a dataset already versioned by ml-git, how to perform a versioning process of a model and new data generated, using the MNIST dataset.
 - [checkout_with_sample](https://github.com/HPInc/ml-git/blob/main/docs/api/api_scripts/multiple_datasets_notebook/checkout_with_sample.ipynb) - This notebook describes how perform a checkout in ML-Git using samples of dataset.